Written by: Dawn Pillay

 This 2-storey cafe has an interesting assortment of jungle/forest decor at every corner.
 From animal statues of deer and peacocks to huge hanging ferns and hanging wooden sculptures that look like antlers, the space is pretty incredible.

-The family will feel like you’re dining in a magical jungle/forest hidden in the mall.
+The family will feel like you’re dining in a magical jungle/forest.
 Plenty of interesting Thai-fusion dishes are on the menu, and it’s quite affordable too!

 Photo Via Khun_nok, Travel_awesome